Delta Air lines Logo

 Huff Daland Dusters Logo 1925-1928

-The Huff Daland Dusters emblem featured the Norse god Thor.
-It blew from the sky into green fields, which reflected the company’s main specialization – irrigation of crops from aircraft.
-The drawing was inside the triangle.
-On the right was the phrase “HUFF.
-DALAND DUSTERS INC. MONROE, LA,” written in black serif type and divided into three lines.
+The emblem of Huff Daland Dusters featured the Norse god Thor.
+He was blowing from the sky onto green fields, reflecting the company’s main specialty, irrigating crops from aircraft.
+The drawing was inside a triangle.
+To the right was the phrase “HUFF.
+DALAND DUSTERS INC. MONROE, LA,” written in a black serif font and divided into three lines.

 1928 – 1930